TILMELD DIG - HVIS DU TØR

 Young Miko at Roskilde Festival 2026

-I understood nothing, but my hips clearly did the reading
+I understood nothing, but my hips had clearly done the reading

 Photo Credit: